mcdalcin/EldenRingDownpatcher/README.md

 ### MODIFY VERSIONS.JSON

-**Eventually, this part will be automated, but for now we must do it manually.**
+**Eventually, this part can be automated, but for now we must do it manually.**

 Each version will contain a new manifest id for each depot that has changed.